Zara Larsson: Views and activism

+On 17 September 2026, she criticized the White House for using her song "Midnight Sun" in TikTok Video showing immigration enforcement raids.
+However, following her criticism, the audio track was removed from the post.

+On 20 September 2026, Larsson canceled her planned performance at the Abu Dhabi Grand Prix after fans urged her to boycott the event; the boycott calls were linked to concerns over the UAEs' alleged role in the war in Sudan.
+She was scheduled to perform on December 3 alongside Lewis Capaldi as part of the Yasalam After-Race Concerts.

 Huawei controversy

 In March 2019, it was announced that Larsson had started a commercial cooperation with Chinese technology company Huawei.
 Larsson's cooperation with Huawei was criticised by experts on human rights in China and others, who referred to Huawei's close ties to the authoritarian Chinese government and its record on human rights.
 In August 2020, Larsson announced that she had terminated her cooperation with Huawei, stating that China is "not a nice state" and that she does not stand behind its policies.
 In response, Huawei stated that the endorsement deal was time-limited and had already ended in 2019.
 Larsson's music was reportedly taken down from Apple Music in China less than a week after her comments.

 Artistry and influences

 Larsson is mainly a pop singer.
 She has experimented with electropop, house, and dance music.
 Additionally, she is influenced by R&B. Vocally, she has described herself as a soprano.
 She has cited Beyoncé as her biggest musical influence.
-Larsson's Swedish influences include Robyn, Seinabo Sey, Sabina Ddumba and her sister Hanna Larsson, with her neo soul group Lennixx.
-Her additional international influences include Christina Aguilera, Rihanna and Lady Gaga.
+Larsson's Swedish influences include Robyn, Seinabo Sey, Sabina Ddumba, and her sister Hanna Larsson, with her neo soul group Lennixx.
+Her additional international influences include Christina Aguilera, Rihanna, and Lady Gaga.